Navigate Divorce with

 Pets in divorce proceedings tug at heartstrings and demand sensitivity.
 You’ve learned that pets are more than property; they’re family, emotionally intertwined with our lives.
 Courts now consider this bond, treating Rocky less like a couch and more like a child.

-To help you navigate the custody of your pet during your divorce, an experienced Chicago divorce attorney like The Law Offices of Robert B. Buchanan can help.
+To help you navigate the custody of your pet during your divorce, an experienced Chicago divorce attorney like Buchanan Law Group can help.
 We know that divorce is an emotional time – for you, your soon-to-be ex-spouse, your children, and even your pets.
 Let us help you find common ground and a solution for sharing custody of your pet.
-Contact The Law Offices of Robert B. Buchanan today for a free consultation.
+Contact Buchanan Law Group today for a free consultation.